Li-Ming-Fan/zhiqiang/zhiqiang/README.md

 zhiqiang, 之强, become strong.
 And similar to ziqiang, 自强, Self-strengthening.

 A package for reinforcement learning algorithms.
-PyTorch / Tensorflow / Others.
+PyTorch.

 ## Description